Vivallo04/Vivallo04/README.md

 ##  LeetCode Challenge of the Day ⚛

-###  Length of Last Word
+###  Sum of All Subset XOR Totals

-Given a string s consisting of words and spaces, return the length of the last word in the string.
-A word is a maximal substring consisting of non-space characters only.
+The XOR total of an array is defined as the bitwise XOR of all its elements, or 0 if the array is empty.
+Given an array nums, return the sum of all XOR totals for every subset of nums.
+An array a is a subset of an array b if a can be obtained from b by deleting some (possibly zero) elements of b.

 ###  My Solution